hasura/graphql-engine/docs/graphql/manual/queries/pagination.rst

       }
     }

-Fetch aggregate count with limited results
+Fetch aggregate count with limited results in the same query
 ------------------------------------------

 ``count`` (as part of aggregations) can be used to do pagination.